matteoicardi/LifeInChrist/Mass/Mass_Walkthrough_ADULT_CLEANED.md

 ### ✨ What Is Really Happening
 - This is not a pause.
 This is your moment of self-offering.
+- **Your Kingdom Priesthood:** When the priest says, "Pray, my brothers and sisters, that *my sacrifice and yours* may be acceptable," he is reminding you that you aren't a spectator.
+You are exercising your "Kingdom Priesthood" by placing your week and your heart on that altar.
 - Bread and wine represent creation and human work, and also your week: fatigue, wounds, gratitude, family.
 - The drop of water with wine symbolizes our humanity joined to Christ's life.
-- When the priest says "my sacrifice and yours," he means it.

 ### 📖 Salvation-History Link
 - Melchizedek offered bread and wine ([Genesis 14:18](https://www.biblegateway.com/passage/?search=Genesis+14%3A18&version=RSVCE)).